 The cards provide flexible access to PRI-based ISDN services such as Switched 384, Switched T1, and Switched 56/64.
 The PRI Server Card (PRI card) provides both local D channel origination and termination and D channel consolidation.
-The PRI Server card is available in three different software versions based on the number of D channels (1, 2, or 8) to be supported.
 It offers a perfect alternative to standalone ISDN access devices when other "non-ISDN" voice and data services must be consolidated in addition to ISDN services.

-The 8840B and 8840C ISDN cards can be simultaneously connected to several network and user side ISDN PRI facilities.
+The 884060 ISDN cards can be simultaneously connected to several network and user side ISDN PRI facilities.
 The ISDN PRI card provides D channel support of both the network side protocol and the user side protocol.
 Typically, the IAD with an ISDN PRI card, supplies the network side protocol on a D channel connected to a PBX, and provides the user side protocol on the D channel connected to a carrier switch.

-The 8840C ISDN PRI server card, which supports eight (8) D-channels, can be configured to route calls from a PBX, multiple PBXs, and DTE devices to multiple ISDN service providers. services.

-The 8840x ISDN PRI Server does not support BRI-to-PRI translation.
-This application is supported by the 65100 ISDN BRI-PRI translation software running on an 8811xx ACS card.
+The 884060 ISDN PRI server card can also be configured to route calls from a PBX, multiple PBXs, and DTE devices to multiple ISDN service providers. services.
+The 884060 ISDN PRI Server does not support BRI-to-PRI translation.
+This application is supported by the 65130 ISDN BRI-PRI translation software running on an 881162 ACS card.

-2.6.1 NFAS (Non-Facility Associated Signaling)
+2.5.1 NFAS (Non-Facility Associated Signaling)